 May 1968 was a significant month in the history of the Middleton Railway, as it saw the closure of Middleton Broom Pit, after more than 200 years of mining coal and transporting it into the centre of Leeds.
 To mark the 50th anniversary of this closure, the railway ran a special event on Saturday 29th and Sunday 30th September 2018, but activities surrounding this event did not just run for that one weekend.
 Rather, it was the focus of a much larger project, which was aimed at providing a proper commemoration of this change in the industry that had been key to this area of Leeds.

-A separate page gives more details of this special event, but this page describes the rest of the project that surrounds it.
-This project was funded by Leeds City Council through its Community Wellbeing Fund.
+A separate page gives more details of this special event, and this page describes the rest of the project that surrounds it.
+This project was funded by Leeds City Council through its Community Wellbeing Fund, and the logo shown below was created specially for the project, in order to recognise these contributions.

 In addition to the event, there were four main strands to the project, as follows.

-- Producing booklets to describe the history of coal mining in the area, and going into local primary schools to distribute these and to explain this history to the pupils.
+- Producing books to describe the history of coal mining in the area, and going into local primary schools to distribute these and to explain this history to the pupils.

 - Assembling an exhibition of photographs recording the history of the pit, and arranging for this to be displayed at various local venues.